-Recruiting Areas California – Bakersfield South (Counties: San Luis Obispo, Santa Barbara, Kern, Ventura, Los Angeles, San Bernardino, Orange, Riverside, San Diego, Imperial) Nevada
+Recruiting Areas California – Bakersfield South (Counties: Imperial, Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, Ventura) Nevada

-Porter Abell was hired as Davidson's wide receiver coach in January 2018 following a stellar collegiate career at fellow NCAA FCS, the University of Richmond.
+Porter Abell enters his second season as the Davidson wide receiver coach in 2019 following a stellar collegiate career at the University of Richmond.

 Porter, who appeared in 48 games for the Spiders, saw time as a quarterback, running back and eventually slid into a role as a wide receiver.
 He was a four-year letterwinner for the Spiders and helped lead the team to a CAA Championship in 2015 and a national ranking of number three in the country.